moudsen/mailGraph/README.md

 **"mailGraph.graphHeight"** to set a specific graph height for this particular Trigger.

 **"mailGraph.graphWidth"** to set a specific graph width for this particular Trigger.

+# Updating to a newer version of MailGraph
+If a new version comes around:
+- Always copy the 'mailGraph.php' code (overwrite the existing version)
+- Look for changes in the .xml file (especially if the Javascript code has changed)

 # What if there is no graph added to the e-mail?
 There is no immediate relationship between a trigger and a graph.
 This is why the script uses the following technique to find graphs to are associated to the trigger: